sonic-net/SONiC/doc/database/multi_namespace_db_instances.md

 }
 ```

-* In the database Docker ENTRYPOINT script "docker-database-init.sh", the database_config.json file is generated using the above j2 template and is saved into the "working redis directory" /var/run/redis{NS}/sonic-db/.
+* In the database Docker ENTRYPOINT script (docker-database-init.sh), the database_config.json file is generated using the above j2 template and is saved into the "working redis directory" /var/run/redis{NS}/sonic-db/.

 * The users can specify a customized database startup config, for which they need to create a database_config{NS}.json file in /etc/sonic/ directory.
 If this file is present, it would be copied to /var/run/redis{NS}/sonic-db/ instead of generating it from j2 template. {NS} will be the namespaceID and have values ranging "", "0" ..."n" depending on the number of namepaces in the device.

 ## New Design of Python Interface: SonicDBConfig()

-The SonicDBConfig object needs to be enhanced to parse the new attributes EXT_DB_REFS, MAX_NS_INSTANCES added to database_config.json.
+The SonicDBConfig object needs to be enhanced to parse the new attributes like INCLUDES added to database_config.json.
 The _sonic_db_config is made into a dictionary.
 All the functions this class provides will have a new argument "ns_instance" which is the namespace ID.

-The load_db_config() will load the database_config.json specified at SONIC_DB_CONFIG_FILE, save the DB instance's defined locally in instance 'local', and the database_config.json's defined in EXT_DB_REFS in the namespaceID instances.
+The load_db_config() will load the database_config.json specified at SONIC_DB_CONFIG_FILE, save the DB instance's defined locally in instance 'default', and the database_config.json's defined in INCLUDES section.

 ```python